ProjetsPL/treehouse-theme/collections/_posts/us/yucca-plant-care.how-to-grow-a-yucca-plant.md

   plant for you. ✔️ Check how to care for it so that it grows healthy."
 intro: Yucca is one of the most attractive plants that often appears in gardens.
 Its large, snow-white flowers can amaze even the pickiest gardener.
-It requires a lot of sun, but that's no problem in the open space.
+It requires a lot of sun, but that's no problem in an open space.
 How to grow this plant?
 Before you decide to buy a yucca plant – learn the most crucial details about it.
 image: "/uploads/juka-wymagania-i-pielegnacja-jak-uprawiac-juke-ogrodowa.jpg"
 related_products: []
 published: false